Stage 4 reading - Literal comprehension

 Full task descriptions are included in the resource, available for download on this page.

-Students learn to skim a text and identify the main idea and scan to answer specific questions (three activities).
+Students learn to skim a text and identify the main idea and scan to answer specific questions.

-Students use their own coding system to identify key vocabulary, main idea and supporting ideas in a text and use this information to create a summary (two activities).
+Students use their own coding system to identify key vocabulary, main idea and supporting ideas in a text and use this information to create a summary.

-Students annotate texts using a text analysis guide (two activities).
+Students annotate texts using a text analysis guide.

-Students devise a set of literal comprehension questions using question stems for a range of fiction and non-fiction texts (two activities).
+Students devise a set of literal comprehension questions using question stems for a range of fiction and non-fiction texts.